Wang Ji-won: Career

 Wang trained with the Royal Ballet School in England and studied Dance at the Korea National University of Arts, she was a member of the Korea National Ballet in 2009.
 Wang began acting in 2012 and has appeared in television dramas, notably I Need Romance 3 and You Are My Destiny.

 In December 2018, Wang signed with YG Entertainment.
 She decided not to renew and has signed a contract with SH Media Corp.

 Personal life

-On January 20, 2022 it was confirmed that Wang is preparing for marriage with Park Jong-suk, a South Korean ballerino.
+On January 20, 2022 it was confirmed that Wang is preparing for marriage with ballerino Park Jong-suk, a principal dancer with the Korea National Ballet.
 They got married in Seoul on February 6, 2022.